 - Gripe

-- Grinding pain in the stomach
+- Nagging pain in the stomach

-- Pain (or less pain) after eating
+- Pain (or less pain) after you eat

-- Lots of gases
+- A lot of gases

 - Diarrhea